National Space Club: Origin

 Bergaust's close friend, Wernher von Braun, had also been searching for ways to promote the expansion of America’s space development.
 Von Braun, who had been brought to the United States after leading the development of the V-1 and V-2 rocket programs in World War II Germany, was increasingly alarmed by the slow pace of the U.S. space program.
 He feared that without urgent action, the United States would soon lag significantly behind the Soviet Union.

-Nelson P. Jackson.
-The Club's "Aerospace Award" was created and named after him in 1960.

 Another co-founder was Nelson P Jackson, a friend and collaborator of Bergaust and von Braun who shared their commitment to advancing the United States' role in the Space Race.
 At the time, he was an attorney specializing in space law and had written papers on “Education for the Space Age” and “The Law of Outer Space.”
 He was also a member of the American Rocket Society and the Institute of the Aeronautical Sciences.
 Bergaust and von Braun considered Jackson the ideal candidate to serve as the Club's first president due to his extensive experience and connections.
 He was a highly decorated Air Force colonel, involved in the military atomic energy program, had served with the Joint Chiefs of Staff., and was the D.C. manager for GE's Atomic Energy Division.
 His background positioned him as the ideal figure to bridge the interests of government, the military, private industry, and the public.
 Jackson would serve as the Club's president from January 1958 until his untimely death in a plane crash in November 1960.

-Norman L Baker, He established the annual "Astronautics Engineer Award" in 1958, now named after him.

 One of Bergaust’s colleagues at Missiles and Rockets, Norman L. Baker, was also instrumental in founding the Club.
 He had previously been a Development Engineer at Boeing, contributing to the Bomarc Missile Program and was credited with the initial proposal for the development of a Space Shuttle vehicle back in October 1955.
 He had also founded Space Publications, a publishing company covering the defense and aerospace industry through newsletters, such as the Defense Daily and Soviet Aerospace.